tintulip/tintulip/technologies/README.md

 Below is a diagram that represents the organisation units(ou) Control tower has set up as well as an additional ou we have made, workloads OU.
 It also includes what each `ou` can do which is represented by the pink stickies and the following accounts.

 ![Current Organisation units structure](./ORG_Structure.png "Current Organisation units structure")

+## Out of the box SSO permissions

+The setup comes with a group named `AWSSecurityAuditors`.
+This is a rather confusing naming as the permissions associated with it are `AWSReadOnlyAccess` that are more limited than what the AWS-managed `SecurityAudit` policy grants.
+- :warning: In particular, these permissions are not enough to run a ScoutSuite report on an account.
+- :warning: Similarly, users in this group have no ability to see security audit dashboards like Config or GuardDuty.